EarthSystemDiagnostics/exNGT/README.md

 as well as all analyses related to the new NGT-2012 stack, including the comparison with other climate datasets for the Arctic region.

-This software (v0.1) and the included analyses are the basis for the manuscript "Exceptional temperatures in central-north Greenland ice cores" by M. Hörhold et al., which is under review for publication in _Nature_.
+This software (v1.0.0) and the included analyses are the basis for the publication "Exceptional temperatures in central-north Greenland relative to the last millennium" by Maria Hörhold et al. in _Nature_.

 ## Installation